 ‘Artificial-intelligence systems are being designed to serve immediate business needs—and in the absence of ethical codes that take into account the well-being of the humans affected by them.’

 Fred Beneson wonders what happens when human jobs are only about tough decisions.
 AI systems are expected to take on more and more lower-level choices, leaving more nuanced judgment calls to humans.

-Beneson has firsthand experience with the effects of human-machine triage from his time an an executive at Kickstarter, where machine learning systems handled many of the obvious decisions about projects.
+Beneson has firsthand experience with the effects of human-machine triage.
+He was an executive at Kickstarter, where machine learning systems handle many obvious decisions about projects.